A Regular and Complete Notion of Delay for Streaming String Transducers

-Our notion of delay is based on the following observation: To get a notion that is complete, the order of production of each output segment that is a power of a small word should have no impact on the delay.
+\myparagraph{Delay for SSTs.} Our notion of delay is based on the following observation: The order of production of each output segment that is a power of a small word should have no impact on the delay.
 For every $\ell \in \mathbbm{N}$, we introduce the measure $\delay_\ell$, which first decomposes the output into blocks that are powers of words smaller than or equal to $\ell$.
 Then, at any position $j$ ending a block (instead of \emph{any} position), we measure the maximal difference at any timestep $t$, between the number of output positions at the left of $j$ produced before timestep $t$ in the first and second executions.
 We then take the maximal such value for all~$j$.
 Consider $\rho_4$ and $\rho_5$ for example. $\delay_1$ splits the output $a^4b^4$ of \cref{fig:delay} into two blocks, $a^4$ and $b^4$.
 Consider ending block position $j=4$.
 At any timestep, the maximal difference of quantity of outputs produced at the left of $j$ is always $0$, because $\rho_4,\rho_5$ produce exactly one symbol per timestep before position $j=4$.
 The same reasoning applies for ending block position $j=8$, where here instead, exactly two symbols are produced by $\rho_4,\rho_5$ at any timestep, at the left of position $j=8$.
-Hence $\delay_1(\rho_4,\rho_5) = 0$.
-We refer to \cref{sec:resync} for a smooth introduction to our delay notion and the main results, to \cref{subsec:trueDelayResync} for a proof of its rationality, and to \cref{subsec:trueDelayResyncComplete} for a proof of its regularity.
+Hence $\delay_1(\rho_4,\rho_5)=0$.
+We refer to \cref{sec:resync} for a smooth introduction to our delay notion and the main results and to \cref{subsec:trueDelayResyncComplete} for a proof of its completeness, and to \cref{subsec:trueDelayResync} for a proof of its regularity.
 The completeness proof is perhaps the most involved.
 It is based on a key pumping lemma (\cref{lem:technical}), which intuitively states that for any SST, there exist computable bounds $k$ and $\ell$ such that, if the delay $\delay_\ell$ between two executions on the same input/output is greater than $k$, then those two executions can be pumped to construct two executions over the same input but with \emph{different} outputs.